MazontheMoon/css_cheatsheet_box_model/README.md

 # css_cheatsheet_box_model
-My CSS Cheatsheet - The Box Modle
+My CSS Cheatsheet - The Box Model

-My cheat sheet to teach myself to understand the box
+My cheat sheet to teach myself to understand the box inside a box inside a box and so on...

 ### Prerequisites